bnchn3/42-p/Projects/libft/README.md

 # libft
 This is the first project in the 42 curriculum.
 Cadets must recode a variety of basic libc functions as well as write new functions, all of which can be used in future projects at 42.
+The full project guidelines can be found [here](libft.en.pdf).
 ## Makefile
 The library can be compiled with
 ```